orchardstreet/Blockmap-image-renderer/README.md

 # Blockmap-image-renderer
 Converts Uint32 Arrays on Ethereum blockchain to an HTML5 canvas image using Murall's innovative Blockmap format

 Runs on a server, use linux desktop terminal, Windows-Subsystem for linux or a VPS.
-Run the following command to install:
+Run the following commands to install:
 # Installation
 Configure your server to serve index.html first, and then upgrade connections to your-site-name.com/socket to a websockets connection